 If there were any eyewitnesses (other than the dog owner), write down their names, addresses and phone numbers and put this somewhere safe.
-If anyone tells you this dog has bitten before, those people are extremely important witnesses ans you must prove that the owner had prior knowledge of the dog’s dangerous propensities.
-Take down their information as well.
+If anyone tells you this dog has bitten before, those people are extremely important witnesses and you must prove that the owner had prior knowledge of the dog’s dangerous propensities.
+Obtain their information as well.

 5. Document the Bite Wound.